5T33Z0/Clover-Crate/SMBIOS/README.md

 * In order for the `Slots` section to be present in the config.plist, a SMBIOS has to be generated because Slots is a sub-category of the SMBIOS dictionary.
 * As long as I have been using Clover, I've never used this section whatsoever.
 I always use Device Properties to define a device and call it a day.
 Especially since Hackintool can create all these device property entries with the correct AAPL,slot-names for you.

-## Running macOS on unsupported platforms
+## A note on running macOS on unsupported platforms
 Unlike real Macs which are limited to a certain range of supported macOS versions, you can trick macOS into running on CPU models it doesn't support officially – at least, if the used SMBIOS are not too far off from the specs of your hardware.

 For example, you can use an SMBIOS intended for a Haswell CPU (4th Gen) with an Ivy Bridge CPU (3rd Gen), thereby expanding the range of macOS versions you can run.
 But since this SMBIOS is designed for a different CPU, it actually does not perform as good, especially on Notebooks.